kanthoney/sql-motif/doc/table-options.md

 * `joins`.
 This is an array of the names of joined tables to include in the query.
 It can also be the string `'*'` to specify all joined tables.
 If omitted all joined tables are included.

-* `safe`.
-If set to `true`, in a query involving a `where` clause, throw an error if any of the primary key fields of the top level table (not including joined tables) is missing.
+* `safe` (*experimental*).
+If set to `true`, in a query involving a `where` clause, throw an error if any of the primary key fields of the top level table or any non-read-only joined tables is missing.

-* `fullSafe`.
-If set to `true`, in a query involving a `where` clause throw an error if any of the primary key fields are missing, including those o joined tables.
+Marked as experimental as it does not currently detect the situation where the key is in a joined subtable column.

 * `brackets`.
 For a `where` clause, enclose the clause in brackets if there are more than one subclauses.